VitaNova Brands: Old Country Buffet

-After the 2020 COVID-19 pandemic, most Old Country Buffet restaurants closed.
+After the 2020 COVID-19 pandemic, all Old Country Buffet locations closed.
 The parent company Fresh Acquisitions, LLC and Buffets LLC filed bankruptcy again.
-In bankruptcy its IP was sold as a combination with other IP's.
-The new owners indicated they were uninterested in reopening any stores after acquiring the brand making the restaurant now non-existent.
+In bankruptcy, its IP was sold as a combination with other IPs.
+The new owners indicated they were uninterested in reopening any stores after acquiring the brand, making the restaurant now non-existent.

 At one time, there were more than 600 Old Country Buffet restaurants.

 HomeTown Buffet

 At one time, there were more than 250 restaurants open under the HomeTown Buffet brand, primarily in the West Coast and Northeast regions.
-In the late 1990s, several restaurants rebranded from Old Country Buffet to HomeTown Buffet when the two chains merged.
+In the late 1990s, several restaurants rebranded from Old Country Buffet to HomeTown Buffet, when the two chains merged.

 Ryan's Buffet and Grill/Ryan's Restaurant Group

 Ryan's was founded by Alvin A. McCall in 1977.
 It was acquired by Buffets, Inc. on November 1, 2006.

-Some of its accolades include being one of the "Best Small Companies in America" seven consecutive years, and named "Top Family Steakhouse in America" for 10 consecutive years.
+Some of its accolades include being named one of the "Best Small Companies in America" for seven consecutive years, and named "Top Family Steakhouse in America" for 10 consecutive years.

-Ryan's Restaurants once had more than 400 locations primarily in the South and Midwest.

-The last one to close was a location in 988 Goodman Rd, Horn Lake, Mississippi 38637 that has been replaced by a Golden Corral.
+Ryan's Restaurants once had more than 400 locations, primarily in the South and Midwest.
+The last one to close was a location in Horn Lake, Mississippi, which was replaced by a Golden Corral.